Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

     deployment "cray-reds" successfully rolled out
     ```

-1. **Skip if adding `ncn-m001`:** Wait for the NCN BMC to get discovered by HSM:
+1. **Skip if adding `ncn-m001`:** Wait for the NCN BMC to get discovered by HSM.
-    > If the BMC of `ncn-m001` is connected to the site network, then we will be unable to discover the BMC, because it is not connected via the HMN network.
+    > If the BMC of `ncn-m001` is connected to the site network, then the BMC will not be discovered, because it is not connected via the HMN network.

     ```bash
-    ncn-m# watch -n 0.2 "cray hsm inventory redfishEndpoints describe $BMC_XNAME --format json"
+    ncn-mw# watch -n 0.2 "cray hsm inventory redfishEndpoints describe '$BMC_XNAME' --format json"
     ```

     Wait until the `LastDiscoveryAttempt` field is `DiscoverOK`: